 I love football and I can’t wait to see Sam play in the NFL, but I also know that his coming out and being out as an openly gay player in the NFL will have the enormous impact Davis describes.
 Prior to his coming out Sam was a great defensive player with an almost certain shot of playing in the NFL.
 Today, he is still all of that, but he is also a hero who is triggering a major cultural transformation that will open doors and make life better for countless future generations of young people.

-There is still much work to be done on the behalf of LGBT people in sport, but today we simply honor a man who told his truth and changed the world.
+There is still much work to be done on the behalf of LGBTQ people in sport, but today we simply honor a man who told his truth and changed the world.